di2260-workshop/di2260-workshop.github.io/contact.md

 # Contact

-If you have any questions or concerns, don't hesistate and write us at sitee2024@pw.edu.pl or directly (bartosz.chaber@pw.edu.pl).
+If you have any questions or concerns, don't hesistate and write us at bartosz.chaber@pw.edu.pl.
 We will try to get back to you as soon as possible.